-In order to overcome to the Programme geographical constraints, institutions (public bodies or bodies governed by public law established under the national law of Italy or Croatia) that are competent in their scope of action for certain parts of the eligible area (e.g.: Ministries and Regional Governments, including their agencies, etc.) and are anyhow relevant for the eligible area but which are located outside of it are considered as Assimilated partners, with equal rights and obligations to applicants located within the Programme area.
+In order to overcome to the Programme geographical constraints, institutions (public bodies or bodies governed by public law established under the national law of Italy or Croatia) that are competent and relevant in their scope of action for all (e.g.: Ministries including their agencies) or parts (e.g. Regional governments including their agencies), of the eligible area or are anyhow relevant due to specific and exclusive thematic competence and relevance for the eligible area but which are located outside of it are considered as assimilated partners, with equal rights and obligations to applicants located within the Programme area.

 Competence shall be understood as the quality possessed by an institution that has the legally delegated or invested authority, capacity, or power to perform a designated function.
 Relevance of assimilated partners shall be understood as their capacity to intervene and impact on policy, legislation, decision-making processes as well as to carry out concrete interventions for social, economic and territorial development with reference to the eligible Programme area.
-The attribution of the status of Assimilated partner shall be duly justified in the project application and will be further assessed in the selection process.
+The attribution of the status of assimilated partner shall be duly justified in the project application and will be further assessed in the selection process.

-In case of Universities, they can be considered as Assimilated partners if they have a branch in the eligible area and the project activities are carried out by the branch.
+In case of Universities, they can be considered as assimilated partners if they have a branch in the eligible area and the project activities are carried out by the branch; however, considered the specificity of the identified strategic themes, in duly justified cases based on competence in the scope, Universities can be considered as assimilated partners even if they do not have any branch in the Programme area.

-In case of Croatian private no-profit bodies acting at National level, they can be considered as Assimilated partners given the centralisation of competences, interests and capacities which occurs in Croatia according to the legislation in force and provided that it is evident that they are nationally competent for a specific subject.
+In case of Croatian private no-profit bodies acting at national level, they can be considered as assimilated partners given the centralisation of competences, interests and capacities which occurs in Croatia according to the legislation in force and provided that it is evident that they are nationally competent for a specific subject.

-Competence and relevance of these bodies will also be carefully assessed according to National governance and shall be subject to prior confirmation by the competent Member State.
+Competence and relevance of these bodies will also be carefully assessed according to national governance and shall be subject to prior confirmation by the competent Member State.